 The Iguchi Initiative: Connecting Policy with Social Justice

-The RAND Center to Advance Racial Equity Policy is pleased to announce the Iguchi Initiative in honor of Martin Iguchi, a groundbreaking leader who pioneered work on issues of racial equity and underserved populations.
+The RAND Center to Advance Racial Equity Policy launched the Iguchi Initiative in memory of Martin Iguchi, a groundbreaking leader who pioneered work on issues of racial equity and underserved populations.
 Iguchi was a true humanitarian who deeply understood the importance of diversifying the field of policy analysis and the need to apply RAND research to real community issues.

 The initiative builds on Iguchi’s legacy to champion dialogue and engagement between social justice leaders, underserved populations, and RAND policy analysts.
 Social justice leaders design and mobilize social change that can bring insights to policy analysis, but too often, these voices are not included in policy research.

 Iguchi's wife, Beth Iguchi, explained, “I wanted to honor Martin’s dedication to meeting the needs of those populations most marginalized in our society, through the lens of research and social justice.
 Through this initiative, we are honoring Martin’s lifelong work.”

 The Iguchi Initiative Fellowship is a three-month engagement with the RAND Center to Advance Racial Equity Policy during which the fellow will work with the center director and relevant RAND researchers on a racial equity policy topic of interest.

 Each year, RAND will select a fellow with a different topical or thematic equity focus.
 Our inaugural fellow is focused on health equity.
 Subsequent fellowships will focus on other equity topics.